betweenbrain/Injector/README.md

 # Injector

-A simple, multi-purpose set of plugins to easily inject Joomla articles and K2 content items into virtually any place in the Joomla CMS.
+A simple, multi-purpose set of plugins to easily inject Joomla articles, modules, K2 and Zoo items into virtually any place in the Joomla CMS.
 Beyond the flexibility provided by the core functionality, template overrides are fully supported allowing you to customize how each item is rendered.

 ## Usage